 - Each factor under Section 4AA of the Family Law Act should not be looked at standing alone, but as to the context of the relationship as a whole.

-This case highlights the importance of seeking legal advice regarding your specific case, especially if you are considering entering into a Financial Agreement during your relationship, pre-marriage or post separation.
+This case highlights the importance of seeking legal advice regarding your specific matter, especially if you are considering entering into a de facto prenuptial agreement Australia or a Financial Agreement during your relationship, pre-marriage, or post-separation.

-If you are in doubt on what could happen in the event of a separation between you and a potential de facto spouse or wife/husband, we encourage you to speak to one of our friendly family lawyers at either our Gold Coast or Brisbane office.
+Suppose you are in doubt about what could happen in the event of a separation between you and a potential de facto spouse or wife/husband.
+If you want to know where you legally stand with your de facto property settlement QLD.
+In that case, at our Gold Coast Office